AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configuration-manager.md

 The starting point of all configuration lookup is a content resource, usually somewhere under `/content`.
 This could be a page, a component inside a page, an asset, or DAM folder.
 This is the actual content for which we are looking for the right configuration that applies in this context.

 Now with the `Conf` object in hand, we can retrieve the specific configuration item we are interested in.
 In this case it is `dam/imageserver`, which is a collection of settings related to the `imageserver`.
-Note it's a relative path.
 The `getItem` call returns a `ValueMap`.
 We then read a `bgkcolor` string property and provide a default value of "FFFFFF" in case the property (or entire config item) is not present.

-Now let's have a look at the corresponding JCR content for that:
+Now let's have a look at the corresponding JCR content:

 ```text
 /content/dam/wknd